-The 13th Durango Independent Film Festival is a late winter/early spring destination festival cultivating a reputation as a filmmaker’s festival.
+The 16th Durango Independent Film Festival is an early spring destination festival cultivating a reputation as a filmmaker’s festival.
 Located in picturesque southwestern Colorado, filmmakers will enjoy staying within walking distance of two of three venues, fine restaurants, boutiques, brew pubs, art galleries, and historic Victorian hotels.
 Durango offers many recreational diversions such as the Durango & Silverton Narrow Gauge train and early spring skiing at nearby Purgatory Ski Resort.
-In addition to festival parties, we host nightly gatherings in the private filmmaker’s lounge with complementary beverages such as our own festival beer courtesy of SKA Brewing.
+In addition to festival parties, we host nightly gatherings in the private filmmaker’s lounge with complementary beverages such as our own festival beer artfully brewed by SKA Brewing.

 If any live screenings can be held, we will not be in a position to show all selected films in the theatre, therefore, the festival retains the right to make the decision which films may be included for in-person screenings.
 Our Festival takes place in late winter/early spring and a Drive-In is not recommended for this time of year.
-There are opportunities for filmmakers to participate in Q&A sessions following screenings to further engage and connect with the audience.
-To be more involved, there is an opportunity to participate in panels and/or workshops.
+There are opportunities for filmmakers to participate in virtual Q&A sessions and Panels.
 Each year, our festival seeks out an eclectic mix of narrative features, documentaries, and short films.
-We seek all genres of film including: Adventure, LGBT, Native American, and Family.
+We seek all genres of film including: Adventure, LGBTQ, Native Cinema, and Family.
 We also curate creative films suitable for students of all ages for our REEL Learning School Program.

-This is a juried film festival concluding with both juror and audience award presentations.
+This is a juried film festival with both juror and audience award presentations:

-For exhibition formats, DVDs are required for back-up purposes only and are not used in presentations.
+For exhibition formats, BluRays are accepted for back-up purposes only and are not used in presentations.

 Please notify the festival if your film will be broadcast on cable or network television or released for sale on DVD prior to the beginning of the festival.

-Please note that DCP is the preferred exhibition format for all feature length documentaries and narrative features as well as short films.
+Please note that DCP is the required exhibition format for all feature length documentaries and narrative features as well as short films.
 All festival venues have DCP formats.

 Durango Film will only return ship to domestic destinations, including domestic film festival destinations.